tizianocitro/hood-framework/README.md

 ## Use Cases

+- [CS-CONNECT](https://github.com/tizianocitro/cs-aware-next-cs-connect): open-source collaboration platform built with HOOD for the Horizon Europe CS-AWARE-NEXT project, which aims to improve the cybersecurity management and collaboration capabilities of organizations and local or regional supply network.
-The CS-CONNECT collaboration platform built with HOOD for the CS-AWARE NEXT project is closed-source.
-Still, another use case is [Climate Change](https://github.com/tizianocitro/climate-change), an open-source collaboration platform created with HOOD to identify Information Disorder in climate change discussions.
+- [Climate Change](https://github.com/tizianocitro/climate-change): open-source collaboration platform created with HOOD to identify Information Disorder in climate change discussions.

 Other implementations are available in dedicated directories within this repositories.